The Excel DEC2BIN Function

-The following spreadsheet shows examples of the Excel Dec2Bin function.
+The following spreadsheets show five examples of the Excel Dec2Bin function.

 Note that, in the above example spreadsheet, the negative binary number in cell A4 is represented by two's complement notation.

-Further information and examples of the Excel Dec2Bin function can be found on the Microsoft Office website.
+Further details and examples of the Excel Dec2Bin function are provided on the Microsoft Office website.

-If you get an error from your Excel Dec2Bin function this is likely to be one of the following :
+If you get an error from the Excel Dec2Bin function this is likely to be one of the following:

 Occurs if either: